 Description: This command will disable the SMPTE interface.

-Comments: If the SMPTE module is configured to Generate, this command will cause the SMPTE clock to stop at its current time.
-If the SMPTE module is configured to Read, this command will cause the SMPTE clock to stop running and ignore any incoming time code.
-Command: Response: DS R
+Comments: If the SMPTE module is configured to Generate, this command will cause the incoming time code.

+SMPTE clock to stop at its current time.
+If the SMPTE module is configured to Read, this command will cause the SMPTE clock to stop running and ignore any

+Command: DS Response: R